-Textile designers work across multiple mediums and creative endeavours, and are experts in developing materials and patterns, drawing and colouring, and exploring innovative new ways of making.
 Textile design students are encouraged to question the traditional boundaries of textiles.
-By engaging with a range of textile materials and processes - including print, weave, knit, embroidery and dye - you will develop your design practice in response to current social, environmental and cultural challenges.
-You'll explore various approaches to the design and production of textiles, including traditional analogue techniques, digital fabrication technologies and material driven innovation.
-Teaching faculty are practicing designers and researchers who encourage students to experiment and develop critical thinking skills.
-There is ready access to state of the art facilities and equipment.
+By engaging with a range of textile materials and processes - including print, weave, knit, embroidery, nonwovens and dye - you will develop your design practice in response to current social, environmental and cultural challenges.
+With ready access to state-of-theart facilities and equipment you will explore various approaches to the design and production of textile surfaces and materials including traditional techniques, digital fabrication, VR, bio-design and material driven innovation.
+Our graduates work in areas such as: fashion, product, costume and interior design, in product development, design, research and sustainability roles; and have established successful practices in woven and printed textiles, dye, surface design and illustration, jewellery and ceramics.

-BRITTANY RUSBATCH, BDES (HONS) TEXTILE DESIGN, 2018
+JULIA HOPE, BDES (HONS) TEXTILE DESIGN, 2019